If you are pregnant, quitting smoking is one of the best decisions you will ever make, for you and your baby.

 I Quit Smoking for Baby and Me

-Or watch this video to see more about Quitline’s service for pregnant women.
+Watch the video below to see more about Quitline’s service for pregnant women.